vesoft-inc/nebula/docs/manual-EN/overview/design-and-arc.md

 ![meetup1-04](https://user-images.githubusercontent.com/42762957/64223265-dc573680-cf05-11e9-98bc-93de4fd32463.jpg)

 The axis in the above picture shows the different requirements for query latency.
-Like traditional database, graph database can be divided into two parts: OLAP and OLTP.
+Like a traditional database, graph database can be divided into two parts: OLAP and OLTP.
 OLAP cares more about offline analysis while OLTP prefers online processing.
 Graph computing framework in OLAP is used to analyse data based on graph structure.
 And it's similar to OLAP in traditional database.
 But it has features which are not available in traditional database, one is iterative algorithm based on graph.
 A typical example is the PageRank algorithm from Google, which obtains the relevance of web pages through constant iterative computing.
 Another example is the commonly-used LPA algorithm.

 Along the axis to right, there comes the graph streaming field, which is the combination of basic computing and streaming computing.
 A relational network is not a static structure, rather, it constantly changes in the business: be it graph structure or graph properties.
 Computing in this filed is often triggered by events and its latency is in second.